 Core Architecture

-Terminal UI (React + Ink)
+Terminal UI Layer (React Patterns)

 - Interactive permission prompts for secure tool execution